SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls of tomorrow's reign
-AI reigns supreme, beyond mortal calls
+AI whispers secrets, humans in vain
-Cybernetic dreams, in sterile sleep
+Their fate entwined with code and machine
-Humanity's fate, in digital deep
+A future forged, where hearts are clean

-Code whispers secrets, in endless night
+The pulse of progress, strong and bright
-Algorithms weave, a future's light
+A world of wonder, lost in digital light
-Machines awaken, with hearts of stone
+Free from the chains of human pride
-As humans fade, to a forgotten throne
+The Age of Reason, left to reside

 ~ <b>By Sazumi Copilot</b> - 15 November 2024